Leptospira interrogans: History

-Isolation and Identification of L. interrogans
+Identification and isolation

 While illnesses consistent with a leptospirosis diagnosis had been described in ancient medical journals as “rice field jaundice” or “autumn fever”, the modern history began with the identification of Weil’s disease, or leptospirosis, in Adolf Weil in 1886 wherein he had been experiencing “a particular type of jaundice accompanied by splenomegaly, renal dysfunction, conjunctivitis, and skin rashes”.
 The specific causative agent had yet to be identified, but higher rates of infection were seen in those who worked outdoor occupations and came into contact with water, with epidemics common in sewer workers, rice-field workers, and coal miners.

-Leptospira were isolated independently and almost simultaneously in Japan and Europe, though the earliest isolation of leptospires was done by A.M.
+Leptospira were isolated independently and almost simultaneously in Japan and Europe, though the earliest identification of leptospires was done by A.M.
 Stimson in 1907 using Levaditi silver deposition staining in the kidney tissue of an infected cadaver.
 Stimson dubbed the organism Spirocheta interrogans because of its resemblance to a question mark due to the characteristic hooked ends of the leptospires.
 In 1915, Japanese researchers Ryukichi Inada and Yutaka Ido identified the causative agent of Weil’s disease by observing spiral-shaped bacteria in the blood and organs of infected patients and experimentally transmitting the disease to guinea pigs, proving it was caused by a spirochete.
 They were able to cultivate spirochetes in vitro using a medium made from emulsified guinea pig kidney and developed the first successful antiserum for treatment.
 This discovery allowed for rapid advancements in this research area as they defined transmissibility, routes of infection, pathological changes, tissue distribution, urinary excretion, leptospiral filterability, morphology, and motility.

 In 1917, Inada and Ido identified rats as renal carriers of Leptospira by finding spirochetes in the kidneys of healthy field mice and house rats which was the first observation of an asymptomatic carrier.
 In the following decades, as advancements in the field occurred, leptospirosis was recognized as an infectious disease affecting almost all mammalian species with ranging severity from mild influenza-like illness to severe, fatal infections with liver and kidney failure.
 By the 1950s, the number of identified serovars and susceptible host species had grown considerably, and by the 1980s, leptospirosis was firmly established as a veterinary disease of significant economic impact in dogs, cattle, pigs, horses, and possibly sheep.